denebeim/configvm/journal.md

   It's working pretty well, still speed issues.
 I want my old computer back.

+  This is all done and there's an ansible playbook to create the machine

 ## Torrent
 Ansible script that spins up a vm, joins our domain, installs torrent and openvpn, configures them, installs filebot, and configures it.